BCDA-APS/use_bluesky/setup/ipython_startups/mongodb/README.md

+# ipython profile startup

-This is the IPython startup directory
+This is the IPython startup directory when using mongodb with RW

 .py and .ipy files in this directory will be run *prior* to any code or files specified via the exec_lines or exec_files configurables whenever